Skip to Main Content Skip to Site Map Skip to Accessibility Statement

 • For optimal effect, regular analgesics should be initiated just before anticipated onset of menstruation.

-• If the woman does not wish to conceive, then hormonal contraceptives should be considered as alternative first line treatment (see section 7.3.1 ) since they may prevent the pain of dysmenorrhoea.
+• If the woman does not wish to conceive, hormonal contraceptives may be considered as alternative first line treatment (see section 7.3.1)since they may prevent the pain of dysmenorrhea.

-• Refer the woman if her symptoms are severe and not responding to initial treatment, or where symptoms are deteriorating with time, or if there is doubt about the diagnosis.
+• Refer if symptoms are severe and not responding to initial treatment within 3-6 months, or where symptoms are deteriorating with time, or if there is doubt about the diagnosis.

 Cautions

-• There are concerns that mefenamic acid is more likely to cause seizures in overdose than other NSAIDs; mefenamic acid has a narrow therapeutic window which increases the risk of accidental overdose.
+• Mefenamic acid is not listed as a formulary choice.
+There are concerns that mefenamic acid is more likely to cause seizures in overdose than other NSAIDs; mefenamic acid has a narrow therapeutic window which increases the risk of accidental overdose.